 Kipp has worked on a range of local, statewide, and federal campaigns — including playing a key role in U.S. Representative Jamaal Bowman’s upset primary victory in 2020 — writing speeches, ads, and messaging that cuts through the noise.

 As the speechwriter for Cynthia Nixon’s campaign for governor, Kipp also wrote and directed a series of viral videos, including the candidate’s memorable call for legalizing marijuana.
 This zero-budget, in-house video ended up being viewed over 4 million times online and covered by TV stations around the country.

 Kipp previously worked at Three Point Media for the 2012 and 2014 election cycles, producing TV, radio, and digital ads for candidates and independent expenditures in 30 states.
 Kipp was also a key member of the communications team for Joe Sestak’s upset Senate primary victory in Pennsylvania in 2010, where his research was the basis for a devastating TV spot that the Economist called “the ad that sank Mr. Specter’s campaign.”

-In his spare time, Kipp dabbles as a comedy writer, a skill he’s put to use helping our clients kill at major events and prepare for appearances on the Daily Show, the Late Show with Stephen Colbert, and Late Night with Seth Meyers.
+In his spare time, Kipp dabbles as a comedy writer, a skill he’s not only put to use roasting Dr. Oz but helping our clients kill at major events and prepare for appearances on the Daily Show, the Late Show with Stephen Colbert, and Late Night with Seth Meyers.
 We’re told he also makes excellent cocktails.

 Kipp graduated from Georgetown University and lives in Brooklyn, NY.